-„A Forest Bathing Intervention in Adults with Intellectual Disabilities: A Feasibility Study Protocol” released by the University of Navarra researchers opens new doors to research and standardization for trainings.
+„A Forest Bathing for Adults with Intellectual Disabilities: A Feasibility Study Protocol” released by the University of Navarra researchers opens new doors to research and standardization for trainings.

 It not only shows the FTHub Method in action but also roots it in the practice of Forest Therapy interventions.